 Your life insurance effective date can be found in your policy statement and the online portal for your insurance policy.
 The actual effective date varies for each policy because it’s the day that you sign your policy papers and pay your first premium.

-If your life insurance company handles all policy documentation by mail, a new policy document that includes the effective date will be mailed to you.
+If your life insurance company handles all policy documentation by mail, it will mail you a new policy document that includes the effective date.

 Getting coverage before your effective date